 This is a whole-year course taught for eight periods in each ten-day cycle.
 In Year 10, boys are prepared to make informed choices for their upper-school English courses of study and equipped to succeed in them.
 Non-fiction texts are an important focus, comprising study of the elements of rhetoric and persuasive speaking, feature articles, photojournalism and documentary films.
 Students extend their experience of literature and engage with multiple imaginative texts drawn from both classic and contemporary canons, including a novel and a play.
-They also study a feature film in a specific genre.

 Many of the Year 10 English assessments are conducted in class under time pressure, and expectations in regard to homework are high.
-Students also have the opportunity to develop their research and referencing skills through an extended essay.
 The course is designed to help bridge the gap to later ATAR subjects, and connections between current learning and ATAR English and Literature will be prioritised in the delivery of content.